-The holidays of the late 1900s were often thought of as a time of cheer, but along with that cheer came Christmas crime in the Victorian Era.
+In the late nineteenth century, the holidays were often thought of as a time of cheer, but along with that cheer came Christmas crime in the Victorian Era.
 It was plentiful and resulted in anything but peace on earth.
 Perhaps, that was why the following Christmas card, although wishing Christmas cheer, displays a dead bird.

-Among the many crimes that happened during the Christmas holidays were murder, theft, and fraud.
+Among the Christmas crime in the Victorian Era were several murders, thefts, and frauds.
 Here are nine interesting tales:

 In 1894, 39-year-old Edmund Kesteven was indicted for the murder of 40-year-old Sarah Ann Oldham on Christmas morning.
 Kesteven was a former professional cricketer turned framework knitter who had lived with Oldham for about four years after her husband left for America.
-According to papers:
+According to the Blackburn Standard:

 “Shortly before midnight on Christmas Eve Mrs. Oldham left a neighbour’s house, went home, and was heard to fasten her door.
 [However, she reappeared] a little after midnight [when] she entered the house of her sister, Mrs. Dove, who lived in the same, and who at the time had some friends with her.
 Mrs. Oldham’s face, neck, and nightdress were covered with blood.
 She did not speak, but sank into a chair and then on to the floor, and died in a few minutes.”